w33ts/dank-memer-wiki/Bot-features/Currency-Commands/Grind-Commands.md

     <th colspan=2>Search Cooldowns</th>
     <tr>
       <td>Normal User</td>
-      <td>20 Seconds</td>
+      <td>25 Seconds</td>
     </tr>
     <tr>
       <td><a href="/About-Dank-Memer/Premium-users" target="_blank">Premium Users</a></td>
-      <td>0 Seconds</td>
+      <td>2 Seconds</td>
     </tr>
   </table>
   </center>

-This command does not have a publicly available loot table, but most of the locations give some generic (grinding) items you can obtain elsewhere in the bot.
+This command does not have a publicly available loot table, but most of the locations give some generic items you can obtain elsewhere in the bot.
 For a user-made list of all known locations and possible rewards, check out the list <a href="/Bot-features/Currency-Commands/Grind-Commands/Search" target="_blank">here</a>.

 Below are some popular search locations that give unique or special items.